 Greyhound Adoption Program (GAP) (NSW , VIC, QLD, TAS & SA)

-I hope that this post has gone some way towards busting the myths surrounding these adorable creatures...and as for the 3rd child my parents never had, my black furry brother Diggy, may he RIP.
+I hope that this post has gone some way towards busting the myths surrounding these adorable creatures.
+As for the 3rd child my parents never had, my black furry brother Diggy, may he RIP.

 Follow The Novice Life on Bloglovin!